 Two-color injection molding: refers to the molding method of injecting two different color plastics into the same mold.
-It can make the plastic appear two different colors, and can make the plastic parts present regular patterns or irregular moiré-like colors, so as to improve the usability and aesthetics of the plastic parts.
+It can make the plastic appear in two different colors and make the plastic parts present regular patterns or irregular moiré-like colors to improve the usability and aesthetics of the plastic parts.

-1. The core material can use low-viscosity material to reduce the injection pressure.
+1. The core material can use low viscosity to reduce the injection pressure.

-2. From the consideration of environmental protection, the core material can use recycled secondary materials.
+2. The core material can use recycled secondary materials for environmental protection.

 3. According to different use characteristics, for example, soft material is used for the skin material of thick finished products, hard material is used for the core material, or foamed plastic can be used for the core material to reduce the weight.

-5. The skin material or core material can be expensive and have special surface properties, such as anti-electromagnetic wave interference, high electrical conductivity and other materials to increase product performance.
+5. The skin or core material can be expensive and have special surface properties, such as anti-electromagnetic wave interference, high electrical conductivity, and other materials to increase product performance.

-6. Appropriate combination of skin material and core material can reduce residual stress of molded products, increase mechanical strength or product surface properties.
+6. Appropriate combination of skin and core material can reduce residual stress of molded products and increase mechanical strength or product surface properties.

 (4) Micro-foaming injection molding process

-Micro-foaming injection molding process: It is an innovative precision injection molding technology, which relies on the expansion of pores to fill the product, and completes the molding of the product under a low and average pressure.
-The microcellular foam molding process can be divided into three stages: first, the supercritical fluid (carbon dioxide or nitrogen) is dissolved into the hot melt adhesive to form a single-phase solution; then the mold type with lower temperature and pressure is injected through the switch-type nozzle.
-Due to the molecular instability caused by the decrease of temperature and pressure, a large number of bubble nuclei are formed in the product, and these bubble nuclei gradually grow to form tiny pores.
+Micro-foaming injection molding process: It is an innovative precision injection molding technology that relies on the expansion of pores to fill the product and completes the molding of the product under low and average pressure.
+The microcellular foam molding process can be divided into three stages: first, the supercritical fluid (carbon dioxide or nitrogen) is dissolved into the hot melt adhesive to form a single-phase solution; then, the mold type with lower temperature and pressure is injected through the switch-type nozzle.
+Due to the molecular instability caused by the decrease in temperature and pressure, many bubble nuclei are formed in the product.
+These bubble nuclei gradually grow to form tiny pores.

 1. Precision injection molding;